Ductwork is an MEP work, if you are a quality engineer working in MEP contracting, this method statement is for you.

-16. Install fire dampers in compliance with project specification and SMACNA standards.
+16. Install fire dampers in compliance with project specifications and SMACNA standards.

 17. If required, fire dampers/motorized smoke will be installed according to the approved shop drawing and any other damper should be fusible link type.

-18. There should be provision of an access door for inspection, calibration, adjustment and maintenance of dampers in line with the project specification.
+18. There should be the provision of an access door for inspection, calibration, adjustment, and maintenance of dampers in line with the project specification.

 19. As each duct section gets completed, check and make necessary adjustments to ensure that the ducts are in the correct level and alignment.

-21. Repeat for other part of the ducts until the whole ducts are connected.
+21. Repeat for other parts of the ducts until the whole ducts are connected.